 The course was offered for the first time in Spring 2015 as part of the Patel College's MA in Global Sustainability: on-campus (session 001) and on-line (session 201).
-It was taught by the PI of this grant (Dr. Philippidis) on Tuesdays at 6:00-8:45 pm at USF's Patel Center and through the canvas system online.
+It was designed and taught by the PI of this grant (Dr. Philippidis).
 The roster consisted of 23 graduate students on campus and 5 graduate students on line, a 65% increase in enrollment over Fall semester's energy course.

-The course focused on the various forms of renewable power: solar water heating, photovoltaics, concentrating solar power, wind, geothermal, bioenergy, and ocean energy.
-Technology, economics, financing, policy, market penetration and prospects, regulatory, and sustainability aspects will be presented for each of these forms of renewable energy.
+The course focuses on the various forms of renewable power: solar water heating, photovoltaics, concentrating solar power, wind, geothermal, bioenergy, and ocean energy.
+Technology, economics, financing, policy, market, regulatory, and sustainability aspects are discussed for each of these forms of renewable energy.